-- The route calls a ClientHandler with the default configuration.
-The ClientHandler simply proxies the request to the sample application and returns the response, without changing either the request or the response. - Because routes are loaded lexicographically in the configuration, firstly by name and then by ID, the filename of the default route is zz-default.json.
-Using a filename that starts with zz almost guarantees that the default route is the last route in the configuration, and therefore the last route to which requests are directed.
+- The route calls a ReverseProxyHandler with the default configuration.
+The ReverseProxyHandler simply proxies the request to the sample application and returns the response, without changing either the request or the response. - Routes are ordered lexicographically in the IG configuration by route name.
+If a route is not named, then the route ID is used instead.
+Naming the default route as zz-default almost guarantees that it is the last route in the configuration, and therefore the last route to which requests are routed.